What Is Attorney Funding?

 Unlike the other forms of legal funding mentioned above, an attorney line of credit (also commonly referred to as law firm funding or law firm line of credit) is not advances.
 Instead, it functions in the same way as bank lines of credit do.
 The main difference between bank LOCs and attorney LOCs is that, as with pre and post settlement funding advances, legal funding companies accept case inventories as collateral.

-The amount of capital extended inline of credit depends on the size of a law firm’s case inventory.
+The amount of capital extended in line of credit depends on the size of a law firm’s case inventory.
 An LOC can be increased as a case inventory grows.

 Balanced Bridge provides post settlement funding for attorneys.
 We advance in situations where an agreement has been reached, but there will be some delay until contingency fees are distributed.
 We fund a wide variety of cases including class action, injury, malpractice, employment, and more.